 Coding for kids: Scratch

 Remember how we talked about block coding as a programming language?
 Scratch is an extremely popular programming website and it uses blocks.
 Scratch organizes the blocks into categories and colors making it easy for kids to discern where the blocks are located.
 Scratch’s website also has ideas and tutorials which makes getting started effortless.
-To learn more about coding with Scratch and how to create more complex projects with a teacher, please check out our Scratch classes.
+To learn more about coding with Scratch and how to create more complex projects with a teacher, check out our Scratch for kids classes.

 Computer coding for kids